Ace the NHS Scientist Training Programme (STP) Situational Judgement Test

 Understanding these specific aspects of the NHS STP SJT is crucial for aspiring candidates.
 This preparation not only aids in test performance but also provides insights into the analytical and situational judgement skills necessary for a successful career in clinical science within the NHS.

-STP SJT Sample Questions
+STP SJT Sample Question

 Tom and his colleague, Bob, are working together on a hospital ward and are sharing assignments.
 After a month, it becomes clear that Bob has taken most of the quicker and simpler tasks and has been leaving Tom with longer, more challenging tasks.
 How desirable is the following response by Tom in this situation?